Point72/csp/docs/wiki/concepts/CSP-Node.md

 Note that variables declared in state will live across invocations of the method.

 9\) An example declaration and initialization of state variable `s_sum`.
-It is good practice to name state variables prefixed with `s_`, which is the convention in the `csp` codebase.
+It is good practice to name state variables prefixed with `s_`, which is the convention in the CSP codebase.

 11\) **`with csp.start()`**: an optional block to execute code at the start of the engine.
 Generally this is used to setup initial timers or set input timeseries properties such as buffer sizes, or to make inputs passive